 What is spatial sound?
 A word from the MIT Spatial Sound Lab:

 “Spatial sound” is a fluid and open category of sonic productions and experiences that emphasize immersive, multiperspective, spatially sensitive listening.
 We experiment with a variety of approaches to spatial sound: electronic music, field recordings, live performance and more.
 What links these approaches is a spirit of experimentation that aims to disrupt hierarchies that dominate contemporary sonic performances — the stage, the screen, the headphone stream.
 Spatial sound encourages us to listen in all directions.
 In so doing, perhaps we can better appreciate the voices from the margins and our own unique role for acting in the world.

-Dissolve Music @ MIT will be a two-and-a-half-day conference and sound festival, March 7-9, 2018, to bring together musicians, sound creators, and scholars of music and sound studies to discuss the diversity of music and experimental sound.
+Dissolve Music @ MIT will be a three-day conference and sound festival, February 19-21, 2020, to bring together musicians, sound creators, and scholars of music and sound studies to discuss the diversity of music and experimental sound.
 Combining art and scholarship in a spirit of dialogue and controversy, the conference aims to dissolve boundaries between different arenas of sonic engagement to identify paths towards alternative, more inclusive futures.